xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/run_xcat_in_docker_compose.rst

 Customize docker-compose file
 -----------------------------

-xCAT shippes a docker-compose template `docker-compose.yml <https://github.com/immarvin/xcat-docker/blob/master/docker-compose.yml>`_, which is a self-description file including all the configurations to run xCAT in container.
+xCAT ships a docker-compose template `docker-compose.yml <https://github.com/immarvin/xcat-docker/blob/master/docker-compose.yml>`_, which is a self-description file including all the configurations to run xCAT in container.
 You can make up your compose file based on it if you are familiar with `Compose file <https://docs.docker.com/compose/compose-file/>`_ , otherwise, you can simply customize it with the following steps:
 ::

     image: [xCAT docker image name]:[tag]